When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Available in two colors.
+• Color variety: Available in two colors.

-• Versatile from birth to toddlerhood.
+• Longevity: Usable from birth through toddlerhood.

 Cons